napframework/nap-docs/app/manual/03_editor.md

 Resource Management {#napkin_res_management}
 -----------------------

-Every document contains [Resources](@ref resources) and [Entities](@ref scene_overview).<br>
+Every document contains [Resources](@ref resources) and [Entities](@ref scene_overview).

 A resource is a stand alone building block that is always created and initialized on startup of your application.
 An entity is a special type of resource, which isn't created by default.
 Only entities that are part of your [Scene](@ref scene_setup) are instantiated.
-You can add the same entity to a scene multiple times, each with different settings.
+You can add the same entity to the same scene multiple times, each with different settings.

 ### Create Resource {#new_resource} ###
 - In the Resources panel, `RMB` on `Resources` and choose `Create Resource...`.